 - 1 cup of almond milk or coconut milk

-- 1 cup of plain fat-free Greek yogurt (optional) If you're a vegan, skip the yogurt, it will still be delicious.
+- 1 cup of plain fat-free Greek yogurt (optional)

 - 2 tbsp. raw honey

 - 1/4 cup of chia seeds

 - 3/4 cup of berries (my favorites are blackberries, raspberries, and strawberries.
 Any of them work great as a topping.)

 - 5 tsp. unsweet shredded coconut chips

 - In a small bowl, combine the first four ingredients through the vanilla.
 Stir together until combined.
 Add the chia seeds and stir them thoroughly.

 - Pour mixture into a mason jar and refrigerate overnight or until it reaches the desired thickness.
 I usually leave it in the fridge overnight.